Terms & Conditions

 Click trails can be correlated over time by the use of ‘cookies’ as outlined in section 6.
 In most cases click trail data is not directly individually identifiable.

-Activity history is recorded whenever you undertake an activity such as submit an enquiry, make a comment, vote on an object, and may additionally be recorded by us when you contact us offline.
+Activity history is recorded whenever you undertake an activity such as submitting an enquiry, making a comment, or voting on an object, and may additionally be recorded by us when you contact us offline.

 3. Why we collect it and how we use it

-Publishable content is collected and republished where applicable in order to enable a two-way conversation in public between us and our visitors.
+Publishable content is collected and republished where applicable to enable a two-way conversation in public between us and our visitors.

-We collect your personal contact details and activity history:
+We collect your contact details and activity history:

 To respond to requests or queries you raise